ARSAR-Net: Adaptively Regularized SAR Imaging Network with Efficient Unfolding: Experiment

 \subsection{Distributed Target Simulation}

-Two simulation experiments are carried out to evaluate ARSAR-Net and compare it with representative methods, including the CSA-based method~\cite{dong2013novel}, $\ell_1$-Norm~\cite{tsagkarakis2018l1}, and total variation (TV) regularization~\cite{karahanoglu2011signal}, as well as unfolding network-based methods (LRSR-ADMM-Net~\cite{an2022lrsr} and SR-CSA-Net~\cite{zhang2023nonsparse}).
-Azimuth downsampling is an effective strategy for reducing data storage and transmission demands in the SAR system.
+We conduct two simulation experiments to evaluate ARSAR-Net and compare it with sparse image methods CSA~\cite{dong2013novel}, $\ell_1$-Norm~\cite{candes2006robust}, TV regularization~\cite{chambolle2004algorithm}, and unfolding-based methods LRSR-ADMM-Net~\cite{an2022lrsr} and SR-CSA-Net~\cite{zhang2023nonsparse}.
 In these experiments, the simulated echoes are azimuth-downsampled at two rates (50\% and 75\%) to assess imaging performance under varying sampling conditions, with quantitative results summarized in Table~\ref{tab:simulation}.
 For a fair comparison, all methods use identical downsampled echo data under consistent experimental settings.

-With 50\% downsampling, shown in Fig.~\ref{sim-50}, all methods exhibit noticeable artifacts and ambiguity.
-Conventional methods, including CSA, $\ell_1$-Norm, and TV regularization, demonstrate suboptimal imaging performance, with lower PSNR and SSIM values, alongside higher NRMSE values, indicating significant deviations from the ground truth.
-These deviations are particularly apparent in the azimuth direction.
-LRSR-ADMM-Net shows poor performance, whereas SR-CSA-Net achieves moderate improvements.
-The visual results reveal partial suppression of azimuth ambiguities and enhanced edge definitions.
-The proposed ARSAR-Net Swift substantially improves imaging quality.
-It mitigates the azimuth ambiguity while recovering edge structures aligned with the ground truth.
-Notably, the ARSAR-Net Pro variant achieves state-of-the-art performance, with a PSNR of 24.54 dB, and SSIM of 0.862, preserving fine details and maintaining structural similarity up to 86\% relative to ground truth.
+With a 50\% downsampling rate, conventional methods including CSA $\ell_1$-Norm and TV regularization (Fig.~\ref{fig:sim-50-b}) demonstrate suboptimal imaging performance, which implies poor PSNR and SSIM and NRMSE values.
+LRSR-ADMM-Net (Fig.~\ref{fig:sim-50-c}) performs poorly, while SR-CSA-Net (Fig.~\ref{fig:sim-50-d}) offers moderate improvements by partially suppressing ambiguities and enhancing edges.
+ARSAR-Net (Fig.~\ref{fig:sim-50-e}) further improves reconstruction quality by reducing azimuth ambiguity and restoring structural details.
+The Pro variant achieves the best results, with a PSNR of 24.54 dB and SSIM of 0.862, Table ~\ref{tab:simulation}.

-Under the 75\% downsampling condition, imaging performance improves across all methods.
-Conventional approaches exhibit moderate quality, yet still suffer from detail loss and azimuth ambiguity.
-Unfolding network-based methods, such as SR-CSA-Net, yield stronger imaging performance with fewer distortions and improved edge fidelity, reaching a PSNR value above 22.78 dB and an SSIM value exceeding 0.861.
-ARSAR-Net Swift delivers superior results, effectively suppressing ambiguities while recovering detailed structures.
-Meanwhile, ARSAR-Net Pro achieves the highest imaging quality, with a PSNR of 32.41 dB, and SSIM of 0.948, maintaining fine textures and overall structural consistency with the ground truth.
-Both variants demonstrate robust generalization and strong performance in preserving image fidelity.
+At 75\% downsampling, all methods show improved performance.
+Conventional approaches still suffer from detail loss and azimuth ambiguity, while SR-CSA-Net achieves better edge preservation, reaching a PSNR of 22.78 dB and an SSIM of 0.861, Table ~\ref{tab:simulation}.
+ARSAR-Net Swift provides further enhancements, and the Pro variant attains the highest quality, with a PSNR of 32.41 dB and an SSIM of 0.948, preserving fine textures and overall structural consistency.
+These demonstrate strong generalization and high image fidelity.